moorepants/learn-multibody-dynamics/install.rst

 https://docs.conda.io/en/latest/miniconda.html

-Install as a user not an administrator when asked.
+Install as a user, not an administrator, when asked.
 This will install the package manager conda and configure your computer to use the Python installed with Miniconda when you open a terminal or command prompt.